katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 to run the AWS integration test.

 If your module interacts with a new service or otherwise requires new permissions, tests will fail when you submit a pull request and the
-`Ansibullbot <https://github.com/ansible/ansibullbot/blob/master/ISSUE_HELP.md>`_ will tag your PR as needing revision.
+`Assibullbot <https://github.com/assible/assibullbot/blob/master/ISSUE_HELP.md>`_ will tag your PR as needing revision.
 We do not automatically grant additional permissions to the roles used by the continuous integration builds.
 You will need to raise a Pull Request against `mattclay/aws-terminator <https://github.com/mattclay/aws-terminator>`_ to add them.